Greenway Closures, Detours and Alerts

 For questions about this closure and related sewer work, please contact City of Raleigh Public Utilities Department, Monday through Friday, 8 a.m. to 4:30 p.m., at 919-996-3511.

-The City of Raleigh has closed the Crabtree Creek Greenway at mile marker 12 between the trail access at North Hills Drive and the Mine Creek Trail and Crabtree Creek Greenway intersection.
+The City of Raleigh has closed the Crabtree Creek Trail at mile marker 12 between the trail access at North Hills Drive and the Mine Creek Trail and Crabtree Creek Trail intersection.
 This map shows the location of the closed section of trail and the detour on North Hills Drive.
 High levels of rain and stormwater runoff caused excessive erosion and damage to the streambank supporting the retaining wall adjacent to Crabtree Creek and has made this section of the Crabtree Creek Greenway hazardous for public access.
 These photos are of the retaining wall in its failing condition.

-The detour will follow the southern side of North Hills Drive for a half-mile and connect to the Mine Creek Trail access.
+The detour follows the south side of North Hills Drive for a half-mile and connect to the Mine Creek Trail access.
 Trail users can continue north, across North Hills Drive to Shelly Lake Park, or south, along the Mine Creek Trail, to reconnect with the Crabtree Creek Trail at the “Z” Bridge, structure #37.

 Crabtree Creek Trail Closure Between Capital Boulevard and Mile Marker 7